Skip to main content

 NuMex Twilight Hot Peppers pepper Jan 25 Feb 22 Transplant May 23 – Jun 22

-Nutri-Red Carrots root_vegetable Feb 8 Feb 15 Transplant Apr 26 – May 1
+Nutri-Red Carrots root vegetable Feb 8 Feb 15 Transplant Apr 26 – May 1

 OG American Flag Leeks allium Jan 11 Feb 1 Transplant May 2 – May 12